Names Upon the Land

 NPS

-With so many myths and stories, some have conflicting details.
-This old tale has a slightly different twist on the island names than the creation story recorded by Holmes.
+With so many myths and stories passed down through generations, it’s no surprise that some versions offer conflicting details.
+This old tale provides a slightly different account of the origin of the island names, compared to the creation story recorded by anthropologists Lyell and Ellen Holmes.

 Park footer